Peru: An Intense Discovery

-Peru is a country full of color and mixture of cultures in which history and modernity coexist in total harmony in its architecture, cuisine, arts but most importantly, in its people who keep traditions alive.
+It is a country full of color, with a mixture of cultures in which history and modernity coexist in total harmony, evident in its architecture, cuisine and arts, but most important, in the people who keep their traditions alive.

 - Official name: Republic of Peru